Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Q: What's the difference between mineral and chemical sunscreens?

-A: Mineral sunscreens (like zinc oxide) sit on the skin surface and reflect UV rays.
-Chemical sunscreens absorb UV rays and convert them to heat.
-For acne-prone skin, mineral sunscreens are generally preferred because they're less likely to cause irritation.
+A: Mineral sunscreens (zinc oxide, titanium dioxide) sit on the skin and physically reflect UV.
+Chemical sunscreens absorb UV and convert it to heat.
+For acne-prone skin, mineral is generally the lower-risk choice, though modern hybrid formulas are much better than they used to be.

 Q: Can I wear sunscreen with retinoids or other acne treatments?